 Under this FOA, approximately three (3) awards are anticipated.
-The estimated total value of each award is \$450,000, subject to the availability of funds.
-Each individual award will be up to a maximum of \$150,000 per year, with one-year option periods, for a maximum of up to three (3) years.
+The estimated total value of each award is \$525,000, subject to the availability of funds.
+Each individual award will be up to a maximum of \$150,000 per year with additional funding for materials, equipment, and supplies for a maximum of up to three (3) years.
+As shown in the table below, in the first year, up to \$35,000 can be allocated for materials, equipment, and supplies; in year two, up to \$25,000 can be allocated for materials, equipment, and supplies; and in year three, up to \$15,000 can be allocated for materials, equipment, and supplies.
 Option years will be funded incrementally based on applicant performance and adherence to established execution benchmarks.
-The \$150,000 per year limit includes all funds awarded to the university, including indirect costs.
-White papers and full proposals with budgets that exceed \$450,000 will be considered non-responsive.
+In summary, the limit for the maximum allocation for each year will be \$185,000 (for the first year), \$175,000 (for the second year), and \$165,000 (for the third year).
+The maximum allocation per year includes all funds awarded to the university, including indirect costs.
+White papers and full proposals with budgets that exceed \$525,000 will be considered non-responsive.